Xanderful/proton-drive-for-linux/README.md

 ## Features

 *   **Secure Proton Drive Integration:** Access your encrypted Proton Drive files directly from your Linux desktop.
-*   **Native Desktop Experience:** Built with Tauri for seamless integration with your operating system.
+*   **Native Desktop Experience:** Built with Tauri for seamless integration with your Linux desktop environment.
-*   **Cross-platform Compatibility:** While primarily focused on Linux, Tauri's capabilities allow for potential expansion to other platforms.
-(Note: Current build scripts are Linux-focused).
+*   **Multiple Distribution Formats:** Install via deb, rpm, AppImage, Snap, or Flatpak for compatibility with any Linux distribution.
 *   **Privacy-Focused:** Leverages Proton's commitment to privacy and end-to-end encryption.

 ## Technologies Used

 The Proton Drive Linux Desktop Client is a hybrid application combining:

-*   **Tauri (v1.5):** A framework for building multi-platform desktop applications with web technologies.
+*   **Tauri (v1.5):** A lightweight framework for building native desktop applications, providing the shell for the web client.
 *   **Rust:** Powers the secure backend and native functionalities of the Tauri application.
 *   **Node.js:** Used for project scripting, dependency management, and building the web client.
 *   **Yarn:** For managing JavaScript dependencies within the `WebClients` module.